jordanolahm/coreBanking/readme.md

 > Transfer: Moves funds from one account to another, updating both balances atomically.
 Fails if insufficient funds or account missing.

+> Each cardholder (customer) has an account with their details.

+> For each operation performed by the customer, a transaction is created and associated with their respective account.

+> Each transaction has a specific type (normal purchase, withdrawal, credit voucher, or installment purchase).

+> Purchase and withdrawal transactions are recorded with negative values.

+> Credit voucher transactions are recorded with positive values.

+Types of transactions:

+1 Normal purchase
+2 Installment purchase
+3 Withdrawal
+4 Credit voucher

+Translated with DeepL.com (free version)

 ## Configuration

 Project was designed with java spring boot and maven.
 For run project with maven.